 How long does Chocolate Espresso Banana Bread last?

 Wrapped tightly, Chocolate Espresso Banana Bread will last for 3 days on the counter.
-If you choose to refrigerate the chocolate bread, it will last 5-6 days wrapped tightly.
-It never lasts that long around my house though because we can’t stop eating it!
+If you choose to refrigerate the chocolate bread, it will last 5 days wrapped tightly in plastic wrap, just like pumpkin bread with cream cheese frosting.

 How to make Chocolate Espresso Banana Bread